Antrodiaetus microunicolor: Biology

 Antrodiaetus microunicolor lives in burrows 8-10mm thick and 15–20 cm deep.
 These are variable in curvature, which is dictated by roots, stones, etcetera.
 They are slightly wider at both ends.
 It is lightly to heavily lined with silk and the collapsible turret is nearly perpendicular to the substrate.

 Antrodiaetus microunicolor lives at elevations of 690-1120m.
 It lives in a cool and humid climate, under a dense canopy of Quercus, Acer and Betula.
 Underneath consists of dense patches of Rhododendron maximum and Kalmia latifolia.
 The antrodiaetid makes its burrows under the bases of overhanging tree roots to prevent flooding.
 Aggregations of such burrows are typically found on stream banks and ravine slopes.
 The soil it makes its burrows in is wet and spongy, and also sandy and loam-like.
 Burrows are also found in moss mats, rock crevices and under decaying logs.
 The species is highly abundant at Coweeta (the type locality).

-Males begin searching for females at about late-October and finish in December, where as A. unicolor males begin searching in mid-September and stop in mid-October.
+Males begin searching for females at about late-October and finish in December, whereas A. unicolor males begin searching in mid-September and stop in mid-October.
 There is no overlap recorded between the two species.
 Males of A. microunicolor take special care to conceal their burrows before the breeding season.

 Females also have a period of seasonal activity, though not so much is known about this.
-Females of A. unicolor found roughly during the male breeding season have no offspring and only a few are gravid, where as A. microunicolor found in their breeding season have 90-150 offspring scattered in their burrows.
+Females of A. unicolor found roughly during the male breeding season have no offspring and only a few are gravid, whereas A. microunicolor found in their breeding season have 90-150 offspring scattered in their burrows.

 They feed on the multiple varied invertebrates available to them.